ProjectPythia/pythia-foundations/foundations/getting-started-python.md

 ## Topics

 - [Quickstart: what is Python?](basic-python): Basic tutorials on the Python language
-- [Installing and Running Python](how-to-run-python): Instructions for installing Python on a laptop or running in the cloud
+- [Installing and Running Python](how-to-run-python): Instructions for installing Python on a laptop